locxter/pmdrtmr-frontend/README.md

 - NodeJS as the development base.
 Install it with `sudo apt install nodejs npm`.
 - VSCodium as universal text editor and IDE.
 To install it visit their [website](https://vscodium.com/#install).
-- VSCodium extensions npm and Sort lines to enhance it's capabilities.
-Install them with `codium --install-extension eg2.vscode-npm-script --install-extension Tyriar.sort-lines`.
+- VSCodium extensions npm, Svelte for VS Code and Sort lines to enhance it's capabilities.
+Install them with `codium --install-extension eg2.vscode-npm-script --install-extension svelte.svelte-vscode --install-extension Tyriar.sort-lines`.
 - Firefox for viewing the website.
 Install it with `sudo apt install firefox-esr`.

 ## How to use it